schartrand77/MW2/README.md

 Responses now include `Cache-Control` and `ETag` headers by default, enabling Cloudflare-friendly caching with `stale-while-revalidate` semantics.

+### Security & Monitoring

+Cross-origin requests are handled via permissive CORS settings for development and responses include a `Content-Security-Policy` header.
+If `SENTRY_DSN`/`VITE_SENTRY_DSN` are set, backend and frontend errors are reported to Sentry.
+React components are wrapped in an error boundary and common screens show loading skeletons and empty-state placeholders.

 ### Offline Mode & Background Sync

 The frontend registers a service worker that precaches assets and caches API GET requests.
 Failed API mutations are